aidanhs/pyinrs/README.md

 Note that the dynamic build does *not* dynamically link to Python or zlib.

 You can do `make OPT=1 <target>` to enable a release build.

+Make sure if you alter anything outside of the pyinrs `.rs` files you do a `make clean`.